Poison Ivy, Oak, and Sumac -- the Basics

 - A rash over large areas of your body

 - A rash lasting longer than a week to 10 days

 - Blisters that become infected with pus

 Get immediate medical help for any difficulty breathing or severe coughing after exposure to burning plants.

 In some cases, an oral steroid or other medication may be needed to relieve severe symptoms.

 Can I Prevent Rashes From Poison Ivy, Oak, and Sumac?

 - Remember the old adage: "Leaflets three, let them be."
-Poison ivy and poison oak have a triple-leaf structure you can learn to recognize -- and then steer clear of.
+Poison ivy and poison oak have a triple-leaf structure you can learn to recognize -- and then avoid.

 - Avoid any contact with these plants when possible.

-- Ask your doctor about over-the-counter skin products that contain a barrier such as bentoquatum to help protect your skin from urushiol if you work outside in forestry or other jobs at risk of frequent exposure.
+- Ask your doctor about over-the-counter skin products that contain a barrier such as bentoquatam to help protect the skin from urushiol if you work outside in forestry or other jobs at risk of frequent exposure.